 I was frustrated the other day so I made porter beer stew and hot chocolate.
 After my warm meal, I started to paint with watercolor and for some reason, I felt happy.
 Bright colors hitting my eye I think was the reason.
 I remember when I was young I loved watching animation with light colors.
 Almost transparent.
 Next, I started watching My Neighbor the Yamadas. this masterpiece was done all in a watercolor.
 The whole movie!
 I forgot about my weather misery.

 The Next day, I had some stew leftovers with a fresh hot cocoa for dessert.
 Then played Ganbari Kikazu.
-This 80s Japanese soccer animation I used to watch all the time gave the nostalgic feeling that I didn’t know I needed and the beautiful colors I’m missing.
+This 80s Japanese soccer animation I used to watch all the time which gave the nostalgic feeling that I didn’t know I needed and the beautiful colors I’m missing.

 This was a revelation.
 I didn’t know that colors did that.
 I have always been drawn to transparent and bright color ever since but didn’t imagine the impact.
-My only wish as I’m typing this is San Diego needs a good warm stew, hot chocolates and lots of summer colors.
+My only wish as I’m typing this, is San Diego needs a good warm stew, hot chocolates and lots of summer colors.